 Get yourself out there!

 One last note, feel free to change “the next month” to “the next 2 months” for example, if you feel that you need more time.

 Or do the opposite and change it to “the next week” if you feel confident!

-What matters is, if this is something you want to do, you take the step towards that goal!
+What matters is, if you want to do this, you take a step towards that goal!

 4) Finish 1 Whole Art Project In The Next Month